AvolitesLtd/TitanManual/prismdocs/shared/play/bank.md

 ### Import & Export

-Playlists are able to be imported and exported from the application by clicking `Edit > Import / Export` from the header menu.
+Banks are able to be imported and exported from the application by clicking `Edit > Import / Export` from the header menu.
 The dialog defaults its location to the Windows Documents Folder under `Avolites > Prism > {{PRISM-PATH}}`.